 Those were the days.
 However, now, as age catches up with us, we find it too tedious to do the broiling, and troublesome to clear up the oily aftermath.
 Moreover, as the Empty Nest syndrome sets in, the incentive to get embroiled with cooking diminishes rapidly.

 If we want roast chicken, simple — just head to the supermarket, grab one from over the counter and start biting.

-Disclaimer: I did not take part in that golden moment of history – only remember that it was the first time a goldsmith shop in Penang was attacked by robbers armed with pistols.
+Haiz!
+I missed the opportunity to partake in that momentous heist of gold – only remember that it was the first time (that I knew of) a goldsmith shop in Penang was attacked by robbers armed with pistols.

 Penang folks probably recognise this shop, Nam Loong, as one of the earliest jewellers in the gold belt, aka Campbell Street.
-One day, while I was maybe 6 or 7 years old, I heard that armed robbers went in and smashed up the glass showcases before scooping off almost all the gold jewellery in there.
-Several shots were fired.
+One day, while I was maybe 6 or 7 years old, I heard that armed robbers went in and smashed up the glass showcases before scooping off everything that glittered.
+Several shots were fired, though no one died.

 From thence on, all the goldsmith shops in Penang had to build steel cages inside their glass showcases, in order to greatly hinder the picking up of the prized pieces in the event of another hold-up.
 Am not sure if this is still practised.

 Wow !
 Sounds like an irresistible deal, right?

 Decades ago, we lived in a village wooden house, which had a roof made from pieces of attap leaves that had been previously “stitched’ together.
 These were strapped into place by skilled workers, and they withstood rain and sunshine for at least 5 years between changes.